pantrypoints/sp/content/en/research/countries/china/xi/chapter-02e.md

 forward the Chinese spirit, and unite China's strength.
 The Chinese road is the road of socialism with Chinese characteristics.
 History and reality tell us that the road determines destiny, and it is extremely difficult to find a correct path.
-Since the reform and opening up, the Communist Party of China has summed up historical experience, made continuous arduous explorations, and finally found the correct path to realize the great rejuvenation of the Chinese nation, which is the path of socialism with Chinese characteristics.
-The path of socialism with Chinese characteristics is to base on the basic national conditions under the leadership of the Communist Party of China, take economic construction as the center, adhere to the four basic principles, adhere to reform and opening up, liberate and develop social productive forces, build a socialist market economy, socialist democratic politics, advanced socialist culture, socialist harmonious society and socialist ecological civilization, promote all-round human development,
+Since the reform and opening up, the CCP has summed up historical experience, made continuous arduous explorations, and finally found the correct path to realize the great rejuvenation of the Chinese nation, which is the path of socialism with Chinese characteristics.
+The path of socialism with Chinese characteristics is to base on the basic national conditions under the leadership of the CCP, take economic construction as the center, adhere to the four basic principles, adhere to reform and opening up, liberate and develop social productive forces, build a socialist market economy, socialist democratic politics, advanced socialist culture, socialist harmonious society and socialist ecological civilization, promote all-round human development,